legrego/homeassistant-elasticsearch/.devcontainer/README.md

 _If you don't see this notification, open the command palette and select `Remote-Containers: Reopen Folder in Container`._

+### Debugging

+There are four tasks available for debugging. `Debug HA with Elasticsearch Component`, `Debug HA with Elasticsearch Component and OTel`, `Debug Tests`, and `Run Tests`.

+After running `Debug HA with Elasticsearch Component and OTel` the first time, you will have to manually populate `.otelenv` with an OTLP endpoint and authentication key.

 ### Tasks

 The devcontainer comes with some useful tasks to help you with development, you can start these tasks by opening the command palette and select `Tasks: Run Task` then select the task you want to run.